huggingface/blog/sdxl_jax.md

 import time
 ```

-We'll now load the the base SDXL model and the rest of components required for inference.
+We'll now load the base SDXL model and the rest of components required for inference.
 The diffusers pipeline takes care of downloading and caching everything for us.
-Adhering to JAX's functional approach, the model's parameters are returned seperatetely and will have to be passed to the pipeline during inference:
+Adhering to JAX's functional approach, the model's parameters are returned separately and will have to be passed to the pipeline during inference:

 ```Python
 pipeline, params = FlaxStableDiffusionXLPipeline.from_pretrained(